brettcannon/trips-history/README.md

             "when": "YYYY-MM",
             "start": "OTIONAL: Where the trip started, if important", "where": [
-                "Location visited",
+                "Location",
-                "Listing a location more than once to the the route accurate is fine" ],
+                "Listing a location more than once to get the route accurate is fine" ],
             "end": "OPTIONAL: Where the trip ended, if important" }